-For more than 15 years, County Councilman David Marks has worked across party lines to improve Baltimore County’s communities.
+For more than two decades, County Councilman David Marks has worked across party lines to improve Baltimore County’s communities.

 Leadership in the Community

 David Marks was the longest-serving President of the Perry Hall Improvement Association, the largest and oldest civic organization in northeastern Baltimore County.

 During his nine terms as President, he led the grassroots campaign to build the new Perry Hall public library.
 He also fought for the construction of Honeygo Boulevard and land for six new parks; started an all-volunteer tree planting program; and helped establish the Perry Hall Town Fair and community concert series.

 As President of the Northeast Area Educational Advisory Committee, David Marks worked to get Vincent Farm Elementary School built and reduce school overcrowding throughout the county.